abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

-# ABP.IO Platform 5.3 RC.1 Has Been Released
+# ABP.IO Platform 5.3 RC Has Been Released

 Today, we are happy to release the [ABP Framework](https://abp.io/) and  [ABP Commercial](https://commercial.abp.io/) version **5.3 RC** (Release Candidate).
 This blog post introduces the new features and important changes in this new version.